molszewski34/faq-accordion-card-main/README.md

 In this project i learned about usage of :target which allows to change values of elements by clicking on link.

- Big thanks to Kevin Powell and his tutorial about it https://www.youtube.com/watch?v=U9VF-4euyRo
+ Big thanks to Julio Codes and his tutorial about it https://www.youtube.com/watch?v=MXrtXg1kpVs